digimbyte/5e/norodo_notes.md

    - **Origin**: Shady elements who learn of your past and transformation.
    - **Motivation**: Potential blackmail, reward claims for exposing a “monster,” or selling secrets.
    - **Possible Conflict**: Extortion, betrayal, or attempts to reveal your ident

+---

+# Previous Encounters

+## Baldur’s Gate
+- **Undead in Crypts and Sewers**: Zombies, skeletons, and ghouls can lurk in hidden catacombs and abandoned tunnels.
+- **Cult Activity**: Necromancers or small cults may reanimate corpses or acquire them for dark rituals.
+- **Rumors of Fiends/Aberrations**: Adventurers occasionally whisper about fiends or tentacled horrors, though proof is scarce.

+## Waterdeep
+- **City of the Dead Hauntings**: Ghosts and restless spirits sometimes reputed to wander the graveyard district at night.
+- **Extraplanar Creatures**: With its abundance of magic, Waterdeep sees rumors of minor demons or aberrations.

+## Daggerford and the Trade Way
+- **Bandits and Beasts**: Highwaymen, wolves, and occasional werebeasts are typical threats.
+- **Local Undead Tales**: Rural crypts may have ghoulish stories or haunted legends.

+## Fairheight Mountains / Sunderstaad Region
+- **Mountain Humanoids**: Gnolls, orcs, and similar foes in higher elevations.
+- **Cult Experiments**: The Order of the Bound Scale’s forbidden experiments might lead to unusual undead or aberrations.

+## General Occult Knowledge
+- You’ve worked with the dead (mortician/funerary duties) and traveled widely (Baldur’s Gate, Waterdeep, etc.).
+- You have broad, surface-level familiarity with common undead (zombies, skeletons, ghouls) and rumors of more terrifying entities (mind flayers, fiends).
+- Detailed expertise would require deeper study or a direct encounter—most of your knowledge is practical and anecdotal.